 Higher levels of magnification allows you to lock on to your target easier.
 As such, devices with high magnifications are easier to use as they are able to hit a target faster and more effectively.
 Aim to buy a rangefinder with the highest magnification.
 This will ensure they are easy to use.

-All rangefinders are designed to be used with one hand.
-If you feel two hands may help you keep the device more stable than buy a slightly bigger rangefinder.
+All products featured here are designed to be used with one hand.
+If you feel two hands may help you keep the device more stable then buy a slightly bigger model.

 Take note that a large rangefinder is likely to be heavier.
 Make sure you balance the size with weight to get the best fit for your needs.